How to improve employee productivity through better mental health

 Successful businesses need happy and productive employees, so here are our tips for improving employee productivity through better mental health:

 As a manager, it’s important to let your team know that you are there for them and available if they need to discuss any issues that they may be dealing with.
 Feelings should be shared, conflicts should be discussed, and success should be celebrated.
 It may sound as though it will take up a lot of your time, but just knowing your door is open for these discussions can make a big difference.

 Encourage people to get out of the office at lunchtime.
 Promote inter-team or department working groups to encourage people to mingle with others outside of their immediate team.
 Create a social committee, these are just a couple of small things that can be implemented without having to fight for a budget to get them up and running.

 If you are looking for more structured programs, and have a bit of a budget to play with, consider arranging a weekly yoga, meditation, pilates or strength and conditioning class as a way to improve both mental and physical health while encouraging your employees to socialise with each other.

 A team-building event will also promote the social aspect of improving mental health.
 You can choose to hold an employee-only event with activities that promote teamwork.
 Or, you can simply have a full-on barbecue cookout with your employees and their families.

 It’s all about creating a supportive environment.

-4. Consider putting a formal program in place that aims to maintain the wellbeing and mental health of all employees.
-This is something that should be ongoing.
+Truly, mental health support at work is something that should be ongoing.
 What that looks like is up to you, however offering free counselling sessions to your employees or providing mental health awareness training is a great place to start.
 If you extend that offer to their immediate families, then you are doing your part to improve their home life as well, which will impact their work performance.

 Contact our team to discuss the range of mental health training available to improve your employee performance at work.